PlaidWeb/Pushl/README.md

 If your feed implements [RFC 5005](https://tools.ietf.org/html/rfc5005), the `-a` flag will scan past entries for WebMention as well.

+You will probably want to run this in a cron job or the like.

 ### Advanced configuration

 TODO: whitelist/blacklist for `rel` links for outgoing WebMentions